State Apostille Services from USA

 Services from New Zealand

 Vienna is home to diplomats, multinational professionals, dual citizens, researchers, and students preparing for their next move abroad.
-Whether it’s Canadian permanent residency, a U.S. work visa, FINRA registration, or a police clearance for Australia, Hong Kong, Singapore, or South Africa, one thing is increasingly common - international fingerprinting in Vienna is no longer optional.
+Whether it’s Canadian permanent residency, a U.S. work visa, FINRA registration, or a Criminal Record Check for Australia, Hong Kong, Singapore, or South Africa, one thing is increasingly common, that is international fingerprinting in Vienna is no longer optional.
 It is a mandatory biometric requirement set by foreign authorities.

 The challenge, however, is not just getting fingerprints taken.
-Different countries require different fingerprint card formats such as RCMP C-216C, FBI FD-258 or FD-1164, or other country-specific forms.
+Different countries require different fingerprint card formats, such as C-216C for RCMP, FD-258 or FD-1164 for FBI, or other country-specific forms.
 Each authority follows strict quality standards, formatting rules, and submission protocols.
-Many applicants discover too late that a local provider may capture fingerprints but not understand the specific international format, or that they must coordinate separately for submission, apostille, or certified translation.

 International fingerprinting refers to the process of capturing an individual’s fingerprints in one country for official use by authorities in another country.
 It is a biometric identity verification method required by foreign law enforcement agencies, immigration departments, regulatory bodies, and licensing authorities to conduct a fingerprint-based criminal record check or identity confirmation.

-Vienna is one of Europe’s most internationally connected cities, with a large population of expatriates, dual nationals, international students, and globally mobile professionals.
-As a result, international fingerprinting in Vienna is frequently required when foreign governments or regulatory authorities request a fingerprint-based criminal record check or identity verification.
+Vienna is one of Europe’s most internationally connected cities, with a large population of expatriates, international students, and globally mobile professionals.
+As a result, international fingerprinting in Vienna is frequently required when foreign governments or regulatory authorities request a fingerprint-based identity verification.

 Common situations include: